sindresorhus/srcset/readme.md

 ##### strict

-Type: `boolean`
+Type: `boolean`\
 Default: `false`

-Enable or disable validation of the SrcSetDefinitions.
+Enable or disable validation of the `SrcSetDefinition`'s.
 When true, invalid input will cause an error to be thrown.
 When false, a best effort will be made to stringify invalid input, likely resulting in invalid srcset value.

 ---